oom-components/carousel/README.md

   * Works with just `html`
   * Works better with `html` and `css`
   * Works much better with `html`, `css` and `js`
+  * Works much much better when `js` polyfills are not needed
 * High performance: Use native scroll to move the elements.
 * No need to wait for javascript to build the carousel.
 * No styles or themes are provided with this package.
 You decide how the carousel must look.